Sylvia Rexach: World War II

-Post World War II
+Post-World War II

 After the war, Rexach was discharged from the armed forces.
-She married army officer William J. Riley with whom she had three children which included actress/singer Sharon Riley.
+She married army officer William J. Riley, with whom she had three children, including actress/singer Sharon Riley.
 The marriage eventually ended in a divorce and she returned to Puerto Rico, where she went to work for a radio station as a comical script writer, first for producer Tommy Muñiz, and later for comedian Ramón Rivero "Diplo".
 She was the founder of the first Combo in Puerto Rico consisting entirely of women.
 They were named Las Damiselas (The Damsels), and besides Rexach included: Idalia Rosario, Marta Romero, Millita Quiñones, Elena Rita Ortiz, and Ketty Cabán.

 Singing career

-In 1951, Rexach had a newspaper column called "A Sotto Voce" where she was a music critic.
+In 1951, Rexach had a newspaper column called "A Sotto Voce", where she was a music critic.
 She was also a co-founder of The Puerto Rican Society of Authors, Composers and Music Editors (Sociedad Puertorriqueña de Autores, Compositores y Editores de Música).
-She was its Secretary Director, a position which held until the day of her death.
+She was its Secretary Director, a position she held until the day of her death.
+Musicologist Cristóbal Díaz Ayala described Rexach as "virtually unclassifiable" within the Latin American music of her time, noting how her boleros projected frank sexuality and a calm defiance unusual for the genre.

 The tones of Rexach's compositions varied from the soft and romantic to the harsh and tormented.
 Among her compositions that became hits in Puerto Rico and abroad were: "Alma Adentro" (Inner Soul, actually a homage to a brother who died in an accident), "Idilio", "Olas y Arenas" (Waves and Sands), "Mi Versión" (My Version), "Nave sin Rumbo" (Wandering Ship), "Di, Corazón" and "Matiz de Amor".
 She even wrote a humorous novelty song, "Cuchú cuchía", which features Rafael Hernández Marín as a co-composer.